sovware/directorist/readme.txt

 🔥 **[BuddyBoss Integration](https://directorist.com/product/directorist-buddyboss-integration/)** - It is used to integrate the giant Directorist with the popular BuddyBoss plugin.
 It combines all the functionalities needed to create a complete community based WordPress directory website using Directorist plugin and BuddyBoss platform.

-🔥 **[BuddyPress Integration](https://directorist.com/product/directorist-buddypress-integration/)** - It is used to integrate the giant Directorist with the popular BuddyPress plugin.
-It combines all the functionalities needed to create a complete community based WordPress directory website using Directorist plugin and BuddyPress platform.

 🎉 **Themes:** Directorist Business Directory offers cost-effective premium [Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.

 👉 **[Directoria](https://directorist.com/product/directoria/)** - Directoria is an astonishing directory and listing WordPress theme that is designed and developed to provide fastest page loading speed without knowing a single line of code.